KwanLab/Autometa/docs/source/running-autometa.rst

 .. note::
     1. Run the following commands directly in ``bash``.
 Nexflow will automatically submit jobs to SLURM or any other sheduling system.
     2. You can use `tmux <https://github.com/tmux/tmux/wiki>`_ or `screen <https://www.gnu.org/software/screen/>`_ in case you want to exit the window or disconnect from the server.
-    3. The pipeline must be launched from a node where the ``condor_submit`` command is available, that is, in a common usage scenario, the cluster head node.
-    4. The HTCondor executor for Nextflow_ does not support at this time the HTCondor ability to transfer input/output data to the corresponding job computing node.
-Therefore the data needs to be made accessible to the computing nodes using a shared file system directory from where the Nextflow_ workflow has to be executed (or specified via the -w option).

 With docker (Simplest)
 ^^^^^^^^^^^^^^^^^^^^^^

 Make sure that you have Docker_ and nextflow_ installed.
 You can run autometa pipeline using ``nextflow run KwanLab/Autometa -c parameters.config``

-In case you want to tweak some of the scripts and modify the pipeline you can clone the repository and then run autometa using ``main.nf``.
-This is completely optional and would be useful only for development purposes.
+In case you want to tweak some of the scripts, run on your own scheduling system or modify the pipeline you can clone the repository and then run autometa using ``main.nf``.

 .. code-block:: bash